 So when I encountered Steve Blank’s post, I wasn’t surprised.
-Blank is a serial entrepreneur based in Silicon Valley and has more than 30 years’ experience in launching, working and starting tech companies.
-He is well known in the tech scene for developing the Customer Development methodology which he teaches in Stanford, Columbia University, Berkeley and others.
+Blank is a serial entrepreneur based in Silicon Valley and has more than 30 years of experience in launching, working, and starting tech companies.
+He is well known in the tech scene for developing the Customer Development methodology which he teaches at Stanford, Columbia University, Berkeley, and others.
 His methodology is said to have launched the Lean Startup movement, which everyone that starts a company is probably familiar with.

 Some men see things as they are and ask why.

 Others dream things that never were and ask why not.